AGING • AMERICA • ARCHITECTURE • ART • CLASS • RACE • WOMEN • WORK

 A young adult version of Overground Railroad was published in 2022 for ages 12 and up.
 This would be a great opportunity for venues to host book clubs and encourage children and parents (and grandparents) to read together.
 Once they’ve read the book, Taylor would facilitate a discussion about the generational differences in experiencing and processing our racial history.

-COUNTER CULTURE: AMERICA’S DINER WAITRESSES
+COUNTER CULTURE: THE AMERICAN DINER WAITRESS

 Candacy Taylor is the author of Counter Culture: The American Coffee Shop Waitress.
 The book features a resilient group of career waitresses aged 50 to 84 years old.
 These hardworking women have raced to our tables and have brought meaning and culture to the American roadside dining experience.
 Taylor interviewed and photographed diner waitresses in forty-three US cities who have worked in the same diner for up to 60 years.
 Many have retired and gone back to the job because they missed it so much.